by-jp/www.byjp.me/content/notes/2024-07-03/ibrih/index.md

 I've spent the last few days in [Bordeaux](/tags/bordeaux) and, though it's stunningly beautiful, it's uncommonly busy with homeless people.

-Somehow I expected more of [France](/tags/france), in terms of looking after it's people.
+Somehow I expected more of [France](/tags/france), in terms of looking after its people.